-For an introvert, the thought of starting to talk to a native speaker of your target language might stress you.
+For an introvert, the thought of starting to talk to a native speaker of your target language might be stressful.
 If so, you can start speaking by repeating out loud the words and sentences you learn through your favourite app.
 Or even record yourself practising new sentences where you use words and grammar points you studied with the app.

 This can’t replace actual interaction with a native speaker, but it can be your “safe zone” for a while.
-Creating a language foundation with the most common words and grammar can give you the confidence you need to start talking for real.
+Creating a language foundation with the most common words and grammar can give you the confidence you need to start talking with people later.

 Plus, they are perfect to unwind and recharge at the end of the day.
 You can take 10 minutes only for yourself, open your favourite app and focus on it.
 No more crowded streets, loud people or painful small talks.
 This is me-time at its best.

 Incidentally, apps are also great because you can wear your earplugs, bury your nose in your phone and avoid people trying to start a conversation on the bus.
-No need to hide it, I’ve done it too.
+Raise your hand if you have done it too.

 No list of language learning apps can be complete without the cute green owl.

-The exercises consist in translations from and to the target language, writing down what you hear, matching words and their meaning, speaking, picking the correct translation.
+The exercises consist of translations from and to the target language, writing down what you hear, matching words and their meaning, repeating a sentence, picking the correct translation.

 Sometimes the sentences you find on Duolingo are a bit unnatural, sometimes they’re plain weird.
 I lost count of the screenshots I sent to my friends while practising to share a laugh with them.
 However, if a sentence makes you laugh you are more likely to remember it – and with it the vocabulary or grammar it includes.

-Even though also the other two apps in the list use gamification, I found Duolingo to be the best at keeping you motivated.
+Of the apps I tried, I found Duolingo to be the best at keeping you motivated.
 Its system of achievements to unlock and lingots to win through small challenges or by maintaining your streak is quite addictive.